mbercx/aiida-mc3d/README.md

-# aiida-mc3d
+# MC3D

-Tools and website for the MC3D project.
+This repository contains the tools used to generate the data for the MC3D project.